Skip to main content

 • note that for brevity only the available devices and GPUs for the labels requested in the application specification are shown

-• for the application owner acme all of the constraint sources are indicated as inherited: it means that the restriction comes from a source that the tenant does not have the access to, for example parent's resource profile
+• for the application owner acme all of the constraint sources are indicated as inherited: it means that the restriction comes from a source that the tenant does not have the access to, for example parent's tenant resource profile

 • requested-resources indicates the amount of resources requested in the application specification for the currently running version